 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where černýite typically forms.
+Look in granite pegmatites country, the host setting where černýite typically forms.
 If you start seeing sphalerite, chalcopyrite, galena in float, you are in the right ground.
 Field specimens usually show a massive, granular, inclusions habit, so train your eye for that shape before scanning the outcrop.